-13. Standard Form 424B: Assurances for Non-Construction Programs

-At time of application submission, all applicants are required to submit a signed SF-424B, Assurances for Non-Construction Programs.

-14. Standard Form CD-511: Certification Regarding Lobbying

-The applicant must also include a completed form CD-511, Certifications Regarding Lobbying.

-15. Standard Form LLL Disclosure of Lobbying Activities

-If applicable, applicants may be required to disclose lobbying activities by filling out form SF-LLL.
+- 13. Standard Form 424B: Assurances for Non-Construction Programs At time of application submission, all applicants are required to submit a signed SF- 424B, Assurances for Non-Construction Programs. - 14.
+Standard Form CD-511: Certification Regarding Lobbying The applicant must also include a completed form CD-511, Certifications Regarding Lobbying. - 15.
+Standard Form LLL Disclosure of Lobbying Activities If applicable, applicants may be required to disclose lobbying activities by filling out form SF-LLL.

-16. National Environmental Policy Act (NEPA) and Environmental Compliance

-Under (NEPA), NOAA must analyze the potential environmental impacts of projects or proposals seeking funding from NOAA.
+16. National Environmental Policy Act (NEPA) and Environmental Compliance As part of the application package, applicants should provide detailed information in the Project Narrative or in the supplementary materials about the location and state of environment in which the activities to be conducted and any environmental concerns.
+This information should include locations and/or maps showing project sites, species and habitats that may be affected, construction activities, and all other environmental concerns that may exist (e.g., use and disposal of hazardous or toxic chemicals, effects on human health and safety, level of controversy of the proposed work, introduction of non-indigenous species, impacts to endangered and threatened species, impacts to historical or cultural sites, etc.).
+Under NEPA, NOAA must analyze the potential environmental impacts of projects or proposals seeking funding from NOAA.

-After the application is submitted, NOAA may require additional information to fulfill

-NEPA and other compliance requirements.
+After the application is submitted, NOAA may require additional information to fulfill NEPA and other compliance requirements.
 If NOAA determines that an environmental assessment is required, applicants may also be requested to assist in drafting the assessment.
 Applicants may also be required to cooperate with NOAA in identifying and implementing feasible measures to reduce or avoid any identified adverse environmental impacts of their proposal.
 The failure to do so shall be grounds for the denial of an application.
 In some cases if additional information is required after an application is selected, funds can be withheld by the Grants Officer under a special award condition requiring the recipient to submit additional environmental compliance information sufficient to enable NOAA to make an assessment on any impacts that a project may have on the environment.